llvm/circt/docs/GettingStarted.md

 Alternatively, you can use a docker image we provide via `utils/run-docker.sh`.

+8) **Install OR-Tools** (optional, enables additional schedulers)

+[OR-Tools](https://developers.google.com/optimization/) is an open source software suite for (mathematical) optimization.
+It provides a uniform interface to several open-source and commercial solvers, e.g. for linear programs and satisfiability problems.
+Here, it is optionally used in the static scheduling instructure.
+Binary distributions often do not include the required CMake build info.
+The `utils/get-or-tools.sh` script downloads, compiles, and installs a known good version to a directory within the CIRCT source code, where it is then picked up automatically by the build.

 ## Windows: notes on setting up with Ninja

 Building on Windows using MSVC + Ninja + Python support is straight forward,